nickydraz/Mobile_App_Project_4/README.md

   - You will be graded on how well the game performs and how enjoyable it is!

+<h2>Completed Steps</h2>
+- Stage 1: Spawns at a fixed location, fires towards the location the player taps
+- Stage 2: Spawns at a fixed location.
+Fires in a straight line
+- - Multiple types of enemies
+  - Stage 1: Enemies spawn in random locations and remain stationary
+  - Stage 2: Enemies spawn as in Stage 1.
+- Count how many times the player shoots
+- Count how many enemies the player hits
+- Count how many enemies the player kills
+- Track time during stages
+- Multiple Stages
+  - Stage 1: Player and enemies spawn. each enemy killed adds time.
+  - Stage 2: Player and enemies spawn.

+- Notes:
+  - You may use simple hit detection object.dest.contains(object.position)
+  - Limit the number of player projectiles on the screen at a given time
+  - Must have multiple enemy graphics

 <h2>Camel Sprite Coordinates</h2>
 - Sprite 1
   - (0, 0) (77, 0)